French Boxing Federation

 The French Boxing Federation Fédération Française de Boxe or FFB) is the governing body of both amateur and professional boxing in France.

 Presidents

 Emile Grémaux was the President of FFB for a long time.

-Martin André is the current President.
+Martin André was the President in 2015.

+In 2024, Olympic silver medallist Sarah Ourahmoune stood in a joint bid with the previous President of the French Boxing Federation, Dominique Nato, to be the President.
+She wasn't the only female candidate as Estelle Mossely the 2016 Olympic lightweight champion was also standing.
+However in the November Sarah withdrew a month before the election.
+She cited the racist and sexist abuse she had received as the reason.